gabrielmaxgb/selby-lane-assessment/README.md

     `cd selby-lane-assessment`

-3. Install the dependencies using npm or Yarn:
+3. Install the dependencies using npm:

     `npm install`